Vyral/base-template/_posts/2020-02-28-spring-is-coming-and-the-time-to-sell-is-now.md

 {% include pullquote.html %}

 These tips will help you stage your home specifically so it sells quicker and for more money.
-They’re free because I I want to help people and I believe in paying it forward.
-My team averaged almost a home sale a day in 2019, and the only reason we didn’t sell more is because there weren’t enough homes to sell.&nbsp;
+They’re free because I want to help people and I believe in paying it forward.
+My team averaged almost a home sale a day in 2019, and the only reason we didn’t sell more is that there weren’t enough homes to sell.&nbsp;

 If you want to list with us, just give me a call at (502) 376-5483.
 The market is tight, so if you let us market your home, it will sell.
 Additionally, we have 24 agents on standby to help find your next dream home, whether you’re upsizing or downsizing.&nbsp;